SEO / Editorial

 Inauthentic Mentions

 Buying or manufacturing brand mentions across the web is not a meaningful signal.
 Google's core ranking systems focus on high-quality content while spam systems block manipulation.
-Inauthentic mentions are not the shortcut they are being sold as.

 Ideal Page Length